peterhost/tartify/README.md

     another remote    : ⇧
     etc...

-* Last, I need to see stashes **pop out** because stashes are bad, they make me forget about them, and I end up screwing things.
+* Last, I need to see stashes **REALLY pop out** because stashes are bad, they make me forget about them, and I end up screwing things.
 I need to see how many element are in the stash stack, and to always see them, so that I can get rid of them as fast as I can

 >_Solution_: **use colors for all that** A stash is like a stinkin
->cookie.
+>sock.
 Three stashes, 3 stinkies.
 In **bold yellow**

     ☆
     ☆